 Hatred: The Shadowy and Necessary Emotion

 As we take a tour through the emotional realm, we’ve started with the emotions that help you set boundaries: Anger, guilt and shame, and apathy (the mask for anger).
-Today, we’ll look at an emotion that can set boundaries in very troubling ways if you don’t know how to work with it: hatred.
-Actually, we’ll continue to look at hatred tomorrow, too, because it’s such a large topic.
+Now, we’ll look at an emotion that can set boundaries in very troubling ways if you don’t know how to work with it: hatred.
+Actually, we’ll continue to look at hatred in the next post, too, because it’s such a complex emotional state.

-Though humankind’s expression of hatred has caused unrelieved suffering throughout history, hatred is actually a necessary and worthy emotion — but only if you know how to work with it.
-Hatred arises for very important reasons, and when your hatred arises, you need to understand what’s going on.
+Though humankind’s expression of hatred has caused intense suffering throughout history, hatred is actually a necessary and worthy emotion — but only if you know how to work with it.

 Neurologist Antonio Damasio, in his book Looking for Spinoza, says this about emotional reactions that can be dangerous: